givingjar/blog.givingjar.org/_drafts/2016-01-13-progress-report-3.md

 ## Upcoming {#upcoming}

+Here's where the focus will be in the next two weeks at Giving Jar:

-The next charity spotlight will be published next week!
+* The next charity spotlight will be published!
+* More effort will be placed on contacting charities and building up a queue of spotlights.
+* An attorney will be contacted so Giving Jar can be established as an LLC.
+* Hopefully there will be much more progress on automating deployments.

 As always, Giving Jar is looking for charities to interview.
 If you know a charity that might be interested, [send an email][5], [tweet][6], or write on the [Facebook][7] wall.

-More effort will be placed on contacting charities and building up a queue of spotlights.

-An attorney will be contacted so Giving Jar can be established as an LLC.

-Hopefully there will be much more progress on automating deployments.

 [1]: #success "Success Section"